arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 - Use **flash_mac.command** if you are using a MAC
 - Use **flash_linux.sh** if you are using a Linux machine

-Now a command window will appear where you can follow the status of the installation.
+If there is any issue in the process, try to run these as administrator.
+A command window will appear where you can follow the status of the installation.

 ### Testing It Out